 ELoH currently has three live projects in Sierra Leone, Liberia and India.

 Liberia is among the 15 least developed countries in the world according to the Human Development Index and continues to struggle with its post-war recovery.
 There is very limited statutory support currently available for those suffering from amputation.
-Today, we support 41 child amputees across two main locations in Liberia and our project responds to the medical, educational and psychosocial needs of child amputees.
+Today, we support 15 child amputees across the country, also responding to their medical, educational and psycho-social needs of child amputees.

 “So many people were hungry, dreadfully hungry”, Doe Kantley Jacob said, referring to what he felt was the worst aspect of the seven month Covid-19 lockdown in his home country of Liberia, between March and September last year.
 “It was awful,” he said, “our country struggles anyway because our economy is in such a mess and the government promise but don’t deliver, and during the lockdown it was worse because even food was in short supply.
 Some people were so hungry they were driven to suicide.”
 I have visited this delightful country in West Africa a couple of times, six years ago and again in 2019.
 With a stunning Atlantic coastline, plenty of trees and an abundance of natural mineral resources it has huge potential to provide its relatively small population of five million with a wonderful standard of living.
 However, in common with many other sub-Saharan countries, Liberia is not a country that properly looks after its people – for many years it has been one of the poorest countries in the world, and still is; things we take for granted such as a roof over our head that doesn’t leak, healthcare when we need it, education for our children and a full stomach are simply not a given for Africans living in these countries. ….